Brand Name: N/A

 - See "What Are Side Effects Associated with Using Vancomycin?"

 - Rapid intravenous administration may result in flushing, severe itching, low blood pressure, reddening of the skin, and hives

 - Systemic vancomycin exposure may result in acute kidney injury (AKI); the risk of AKI increases as systemic exposure/serum levels increase; additional risk factors for AKI in patients vancomycin include receipt of concomitant drugs known to be kidney damage, in patients with pre-existing renal impairment or with co-morbidities that predispose to renal impairment; interstitial inflammation of the kidneys also reported in patients receiving vancomycin

 - Endocarditis prophylaxis: Use only for high-risk patients, per American Heart Association guidelines

-- Damage to the inner ear (ototoxicity) may occur; toxicity proportional to amount of drug given and duration of treatment; presence of ringing in the ears (tinnitus) or loss of balance (vertigo) may indicate injury to parts of the middle ear; discontinue if signs of ototoxicity occur
+- Damage to the inner ear (ototoxicity) may occur; toxicity proportional to the amount of drug given and duration of treatment; the presence of ringing in the ears (tinnitus) or loss of balance (vertigo) may indicate injury to parts of the middle ear; discontinue if signs of ototoxicity occur

 - Risk of neutropenia increases with doses greater than 25 g (reversible following discontinuation of therapy)